Headspace_logo_svg

 5. Say yes and mean it

 Accept invitations and actually show up.
-A night out or a dinner party can lead to great discoveries—restaurants, music, hobbies, neighborhoods, and additional friendships.
+A night out or a dinner party in a new city can lead to great discoveries—restaurants, music, hobbies, neighborhoods, and additional friendships.
 Finally, remember our childhood friendships didn’t just happen.
 You were invited to birthday parties.
 You introduced yourself to the kid sitting next to you.
 You straight up asked (or were asked) to be friends.
 Effort was made, chances were taken.
 You checked yes back then.
 Find ways to check yes again.

 Be kind to your mind